Steven P. Whitney

-Steven P. Whitney is a United States Space Force lieutenant general who serves as the director of force structure, resources, and assessment of the Joint Staff.
+Steven Patrick Whitney (born 1970) is a United States Space Force lieutenant general who serves as the director of force structure, resources, and assessment of the Joint Staff.
 He previously served as the director of staff of the United States Space Force.

 Whitney graduated in 1992 from the University of Minnesota with a B.S. degree in electrical engineering.
 He entered the United States Air Force as a distinguished graduate of the university's Air Force Reserve Officer Training Corps program.
 He is a career space acquisitions officer who commanded the National Reconnaissance Office's Enterprise Operations Squadron.
 He has experience working on Global Positioning System (GPS) acquisition, serving as director of the Global Positioning Systems Directorate and senior materiel leader for the GPS User Equipment Division.
 He has also served as program executive officer for space production at the Space and Missile Systems Center.

 In May 2021, he transferred into the Space Force and he was promoted to major general a year later.
 As director of staff, he is responsible for synchronizing policy, plans, positions, procedures, and cross-functional issues for the Space Force's headquarters staff.
 He is the first two-star director general of the Space Force after the position was downgraded from a three-star billet.